Equality and diversity

 - estate management

 - customer involvement

 - delivered awareness training for staff regarding racial harassment hate crime, domestic abuse and mental health

 - updated our customer profile questionnaire on questions relating to disability, so the information is more usable

 - ensured text alerts are used consistently in repair visits for residents who have told us they have hearing problems

 - made our residents magazine, Paradigm People, available in large print and audio formats

-- provided large print versions of letters to customers requesting them and other documents in Braille on request.
+- provided large print versions of letters to customers requesting them and other documents in Braille upon request.

 - updated our Victim and Witness Support policy